-- Engines and engine accessories are covered only by the engine manufacturer's warranty and are not covered by this warranty. - · Parts that are not genuine Ariens service parts are not covered by this warranty. - The following maintenance, service and replacement items are not covered by this warranty unless they are noted in the Limitations section above: lubricants, spark plugs, oil, oil filters, air filters, fuel filters, brake linings, brake arms, shoes, runners, belts, scraper blades, shear bolts, mower blades, mower vanes, headlights, light bulbs, knives, cutters. - Any misuse, alteration, improper assembly, improper adjustment, neglect, or accident which requires repair is not covered by this warranty. - This warranty applies only to products purchased in the United States (including Puerto Rico) and Canada.
+- Engines and engine accessories are covered only by the engine manufacturer's warranty and are not covered by this warranty. - Eye-QTM and Scan-MateTM units are covered by their own warranty and are not covered by this warranty. - · Parts that are not genuine Ariens or Gravely service parts are not covered by this warranty. - The following maintenance, service and replacement items are not covered by this warranty unless they are noted in the Limitations section above: lubricants, spark plugs, oil, oil filters, air filters, fuel filters, brake linings, brake arms, shoes, runners, scraper blades, shear bolts, mower blades, mower vanes, headlights, light bulbs, knives, cutters. - Any misuse, alteration, improper assembly, improper adjustment, neglect, or accident which requires repair is not covered by this warranty. - This warranty applies only to products purchased in the United States (including Puerto Rico) and Canada.
 In all other countries, contact place of purchase for warranty information.